DpTrace/PrivTrace/README.md

 * for the format of trajectory data, refer to ./datasets/data_format.txt

-* the name of the input and output file can be changed in ./config/folder_and_file_names.py, and the name of the input file can also be a parameter of main.py, like "python main.py --dataset_file_name=simple_example.dat"
+* the name of the input and output file can be changed in ./config/folder_and_file_names.py

+* the name of the input file can also be a parameter of main.py, like "python main.py --dataset_file_name=simple_example.dat"

 * by default, the output file will appear in this folder with the name "generated_tras.txt"